harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 ## How does Harmony work?

-Harmony passes the text of each questionnaire item through a neural network called Sentence-BERT, in order to convert it into a vector.
-The similarity of two texts is then measured as the similarity between their vectors.
+Harmony passes the [text](https://harmonydata.ac.uk/semantic-text-matching-with-deep-learning-transformer-models) of each questionnaire item through a [neural network](https://fastdatascience.com/how-similar-are-neural-networks-to-our-brains) called Sentence-[BERT](https://en.wikipedia.org/wiki/BERT_%28language_model%29), in order to convert it into a vector.
+The [similarity](https://fastdatascience.com/finding-similar-documents-nlp) of two texts is then measured as the similarity between their vectors.
 Two identical texts have a similarity of 100% while two completely different texts have a similarity of 0%.
 You can read more in this [technical blog post](https://harmonydata.ac.uk/how-does-harmony-work/) and you can even download and run Harmony’s [source code](https://github.com/harmonydata/harmony).

 ## How reliable is Harmony?

 Harmony was able to reconstruct the matches of the questionnaire harmonisation tool developed by McElroy et al in 2020 with the following AUC scores: childhood **84%**, adulthood **80%**.
-Harmony was able to match the questions of the English and Portuguese GAD-7 instruments with AUC **100%** and the Portuguese CBCL and SDQ with AUC **89%**.
+Harmony was able to match the questions of the English and Portuguese [GAD-7](https://adaa.org/sites/default/files/GAD-7_Anxiety-updated_0.pdf) instruments with AUC **100%** and the Portuguese [CBCL](https://www.apa.org/depression-guideline/child-behavior-checklist.pdf) and SDQ with AUC **89%**.
 You can read more in [this blog post](https://harmonydata.ac.uk/measuring-the-performance-of-nlp-algorithms/).

 ## What do the numbers mean?

 The numbers are the cosine similarity of document vectors.
 The cosine similarity of two vectors can range from -1 to 1 based on the angle between the two vectors being compared.
 We have converted these to percentages.
-We have also used a preprocessing stage to convert positive sentences to negative and vice-versa (e.g. _I feel anxious_ -> _I do not feel anxious_).
+We have also used a preprocessing stage to convert positive sentences to negative and vice-versa (e.g. _I feel anxious_ → _I do not feel anxious_).
 If the match between two sentences improves once this preprocessing has been applied, then the items are assigned a negative similarity.

 ## Does Harmony give p-values?